arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupPolicyResource.md

 Action:

-Create ArangoBackup object for selected ArangoBackup in each 15 seconds
+Create an ArangoBackup object for selected ArangoBackup every 15 seconds

 ### Create schedule for all deployments and upload